Thunder-Blaze/BlazinLock/Readme.md

 <br>
 <a id="introduction"></a>
 <div align="center">
-A Modern HyprLock Theme which is compatible with End4dots, Hyprdots adn Default Hyprland Installations
+A Modern HyprLock Theme which is compatible with End4dots, Hyprdots and Default Hyprland Installations
 </div>
 <br>